DEEP is Accepting Proposals for Grants under Section 319 of the Federal Clean Water Act

 Grant Agreement

-DEEP will notify the selected grantees after receiving grant approval from EPA, which is typically the summer after the RFP has closed.
+DEEP will notify the selected grantees after receiving grant approval from EPA, which is typically the fall after the RFP has closed.
 DEEP will work with each grantee to develop a grant agreement (contract) for the project.
 The process to establish a signed grant agreement is lengthy, and any project work cannot be paid for until a signed grant agreement is established.
 The grantee should account for the ample time needed to develop and approve the grant agreement when planning the project timeline.

 Project Duration